Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Main Result

+In the physics literature, Czy\.z and Gottfried \cite{CG61} computed expectation values of $n_{q,\sigma}$, along with a numerical evaluation at selected values of the momentum $ |q| $.
+Belyakov~\cite{Bel61} subsequently proposed explicit formulas; however, both expressions in the regime $k_{\F}^\sigma < |q| < \sqrt{3} k_{\F}^\sigma$ were evaluated incorrectly in~\cite{Bel61}.
+Sartor and Mahaux re-analyzed Belyakov’s integral~\cite{SM80} and eventually \cite{SM82} corrected the error.
+Figure~\ref{fig:Sartor_Mahaux_plot} shows a plot of their corrected prediction.

-Belyakov's formula for the excitation density should be interpreted as arising from second order perturbation theory in the \emph{state} \cite{Bel61}.
-Second order perturbation theory in the \emph{state} corresponds to third order perturbation theory in the \emph{energy}.
-Thus, we should only expect Belyakov's formula to hold for trial states accurate enough to resolve the ground state energy to the precision coming from third order perturbation theory.
-The trial states of \cite{LSS05,FGHP21,Gia23,Lau25} all resolve the ground state energy correctly to order $a\rho^2$.
-This term should be though of as arising from second order perturbation theory (see also \cite{LS24b} for the analogous term in the spin-polarized setting).
+\begin{remark}[Fermi surface] Our result implies a lower bound on the slope of the momentum distribution $\langle \Psi, n_{q,\sigma} \Psi \rangle$ at the Fermi momentum, in the sense that there exist two points $|q_1| > k_{\F}^\sigma$ and $|q_2| < k_{\F}^\sigma$ such that $\frac{|\langle \Psi, (n_{q_1,\sigma}-n_{q_2,\sigma}) \Psi \rangle|}{|q_1-q_2|} > c \rho^{-\frac 13 - \alpha}$.
+This is a remnant of the jump discontinuity in the momentum distribution of the non-interacting Fermi gas. \end{remark} \begin{remark} \Cref{cor:main} shows that for a particular trial state (the one of \cite{GHNS24}), the expectation value agrees with that conjectured in the physics literature for the ground state, for momenta satisfying $|q|\leq C\rho^{1/3}_\sigma$ and resolved on the mesoscopic scale.
+The simpler trial states used in \cite{LSS05,FGHP21,Gia23,Lau25} cannot be expected to give the same result.
+In fact, Belyakov's formula for the excitation density arises from second order perturbation theory in the state \cite{Bel61}.
+Second order perturbation theory in the state corresponds to third order perturbation theory in the energy.
+Thus, we expect Belyakov's formula to hold for trial states resolving the ground state energy to third order perturbation theory.
+The trial states of \cite{LSS05,FGHP21,Gia23,Lau25} resolve the ground state energy to order $a\rho^2$.
+This term arises from second order perturbation theory (see also \cite{LS24b} for the analogous term in the spin-polarized setting).
 Hence, one should not expect the trial states of \cite{LSS05,FGHP21,Gia23,Lau25} to reproduce the Belyakov term.

-From a calculation similar to the one of the present paper, one sees that the trial states of \cite{FGHP21,Gia23} give an excitation density of the same order as the Belyakov term, but with the wrong constant.
-Moreover, for the Jastrow type trial states used in \cite{LSS05,Lau25}, the formal expansion of \cite[Eq.
-(4.9)]{GGR71} suggests that for such a trial state we also have an excitation density of the same order as the Belyakov term, but with the wrong constant. \end{remark}
+More specifically yet, from a calculation similar to the present paper one sees that the trial states of \cite{FGHP21,Gia23} yield the expectation value at the same order as the Belyakov term, but with the wrong constant.
+For the Jastrow-type trial states of \cite{LSS05,Lau25}, the formal expansion of \cite[Eq.~(4.9)]{GGR71} also suggests an excitation density of the same order as the Belyakov term, but with the wrong constant. \end{remark}